akashakofficial/FileSecure-Encryption-Tool/README.md

 - **Progress Indicator**:
   - An animated progress feedback system keeps users informed during the encryption and decryption processes, allowing you to monitor progress visually.

-- **Cross-Platform Compatibility**:
-  - FileSecure is designed to run on any operating system that supports Python and Tkinter, including Windows, macOS, and Linux.

 ### Requirements

 - **Python 3.x**: Make sure you have Python 3 installed on your machine.